 - Continuous renal replacement therapy (CRRT)

-The timing for initiation of dialysis is decided after considering the complications of early initiation (unnecessary exposure to IV lines and invasive procedure with risks of infection) against late initiation causing avoidable volume, metabolic and electrolyte complications of AKI.
-It is not advisable to assign an arbitrary urea nitrogen or creatinine level for dialysis initiation due to individual variability in uremia symptom severity and renal function.
-Despite optimal CKD management, patients progress to needing RRT, especially when their eGFR drops below 20 ml/ min/1.73 m2 and/or they rapidly deteriorate to ESRD within 12 months.
+The timing for initiation of dialysis is decided after considering the complications of early initiation (unnecessary exposure to IV lines and invasive procedure with risks of infection) against late initiation, causing avoidable volume, metabolic, and electrolyte complications of AKI.
+Assigning arbitrary urea nitrogen or creatinine level for dialysis initiation is not advisable due to individual variability in uremia symptom severity and renal function.
+Despite optimal CKD management, patients progress to needing RRT, especially when their eGFR drops below 20 ml/ min/1.73 m2 or they rapidly deteriorate to ESRD within 12 months.
 The eGFR at dialysis initiation has steadily increased in recent times.
 In 1996, in the United States, 13% of incident ESRD patients started RRT at an eGFR of 10 ml/min/1.73 m2 or higher.
 This increased to 43% in 2010 and dropped to 39% in 2015.
-Waiting for uremic symptoms to set in before commencing RRT had added risks of the patient being malnourished with an increased risk of mortality.
+Waiting for uremic symptoms to set in before commencing RRT had added risks of the patient being malnourished with increased mortality risk.
 Asking patients to compare their current eating habits and physical activity levels with those 6 to 12 months back helps avoid the lack of awareness.
-The concept of 'healthy start,' with dialysis commencing before the onset of severe uremia symptoms, is associated with prolonged survival.
+The concept of a 'healthy start,' with dialysis commencing before the onset of severe uremia symptoms, is associated with prolonged survival.
 An early start will prepone the need for a change of modality or further procedures without any improvement in the quality of life while adding to healthcare costs.
 The Renal Physicians Association's (RPA) criteria for identifying dialysis patients with a poor prognosis beyond 75 years of age includes:

-- Clinician's estimation of the likelihood of patient mortality in the next six months
+- Provider's estimation of the likelihood of patient mortality in the next six months

 - Greatly impaired functional status